300: Rise of an Empire: Production

+Development

 In June 2008, producers Gianni Nunnari, Mark Canton, and Bernie Goldmann revealed that work had begun on a sequel to 300.
 Legendary Pictures announced that Frank Miller, who wrote the 1998 comic book limited series on which the film 300 was based, was writing a follow-up graphic novel, and Zack Snyder, co-screenwriter and director of 300, was interested in directing the adaptation, but instead chose to develop and direct the Superman reboot Man of Steel.
 Noam Murro directed instead, while Snyder produced and co-wrote.
 The film was centered on the Greek leader Themistocles, portrayed by Australian actor Sullivan Stapleton.
 During pre-production, the film was titled 300: Battle of Artemisium (although this was widely misreported as "Battle of Artemisia"); the film was retitled 300: Rise of an Empire in September 2012.

+Filming

 Principal photography commenced in early July 2012 at the Nu Boyana Film Studios in Sofia, Bulgaria.
 Underwater greenscreen scenes were also filmed at Leavesden Studios.
 On May 10, 2013, it was announced the film's release date would be pushed back from August 2, 2013, to March 7, 2014.

+Music

+The film's score was composed by Junkie XL, being the first film in an ongoing partnership with Snyder.
+He attempted to research on the ancient Persian and Greek music instrumentation to match the time period and culture, while also being a fantasy film, he tried to blend the sounds with electronic instruments here and there.
+The album featuring Junkie XL's score was released by WaterTower Music on March 4, 2014.

 Reception

 Box office

 300: Rise of an Empire grossed $106.6 million in North America and $231 million in other territories for a worldwide total of $337.6 million, against a production budget of $110 million.

-In North America, the film opened to number one in its first weekend with $45 million.
+In North America, the film opened at number one in its first weekend with $45 million.
 In its second weekend, the film dropped to number two, grossing an additional $19.2 million.
 In its third weekend, the film dropped to number five, grossing $8.5 million.
 In its fourth weekend, the film dropped to number nine, grossing $4.2 million.